 “These medicines were discovered for spiritual transformation as a means to connect to a higher power, a higher being, and then also to do that in community with others,” says George, speaking generally of psychedelic medicine.

 Recent scientific studies of psychoactive mushrooms offer a good example of this phenomenon.
 In scientific research, the active component, psilocybin, is extracted from mushrooms to use in clinical trials.
 In Mazatec tradition, however, the psychedelic experience inspired by psilocybin mushrooms is inseparable from religious practice—making a distinction between the two is impossible.

 Spirituality and science should coexist, says George.
 “This idea that there is a binary, I think that that’s a false construct.
 And for Western folks, that’s uncomfortable because we’re not historically a spiritual people.
 But, indigenous people are people of color are.
 So, that spirituality piece is really crucial to all of this work.”
 And that work includes using plant medicines to heal from racial trauma and the colonial history that still influences who has access to these plants and the stories that are told about them.

 “In my beliefs, plants have a spirit and they travel around the planet,” says Alarcón.
-“Not because we want them as humans, but plants travel from different places to different places, through the birds, animals, and, of course, humans.”
+“Not because we want them as humans, but plants travel from different place to different place, through the birds, animals, and, of course, humans.”